Alzheimer’s disease

 Other illnesses can have similar signs and symptoms, such as Parkinson’s disease, depression or past strokes.
 These tests give both practitioner and patient a clearer idea of the path forward.

-Testing your DNA profile and your digestive functionality can help identify any factors which may be aggravating your condition, such as nutritional deficiencies, thyroid functionality, mercury toxicity, hormonal imbalances.
+Our naturopaths test your DNA profile and your digestive functionality to identify factors which may be aggravating your condition, such as nutritional deficiencies, thyroid functionality, mercury toxicity and hormonal imbalances.

 What’s next?